Built-in Filters

 map

-Extracts the specified attributes of each element and returns a list.
+Extracts the specified attribute from each element and returns a list.

 Person {